Voice Agent

 | Field | Type | Description |

-| ----------------------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------- |
+| ----------------------- | ------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 | `wait_for` | string | Pause navigation until an async condition clears.
 Values: `surface_submission`, `human_approval`. |

 | `channel_overrides` | object | Per-channel overrides keyed by channel kind (`voice`, `sms`).
-Each override can set `objective`, `action_guidelines`, and `suppress_filler`. |
+Each override can set `objective`, `action_guidelines`, and `progress` (a [progress hint](#tool-wait-progress-hints) for tool waits in that state). |

 | `surface_spec_template` | object | Surface spec auto-created on state entry.
 Uses the same field schema as `POST /surfaces`.
 The entity ID defaults to the session's primary entity. |

-**Wait conditions**: When the navigator returns a `waiting_for` value, the engine skips context graph navigation on subsequent turns.
+**Wait conditions**: when the navigator returns a `waiting_for` value, the engine skips context graph navigation on subsequent turns.
 The engage prompt includes a `WAITING_FOR_CONDITION` block that constrains the agent to empathetic small-talk until the condition clears.
 For voice sessions, clearance comes via the real-time event stream.
 For text sessions, the session blocks on a dedicated event listener.

-**Surface templates**: On state entry, if the new state has a `surface_spec_template`, the engine creates the surface via the platform API and tracks the `surface_id` in the session's active surface set.
+**Surface templates**: on state entry, if the new state has a `surface_spec_template`, the engine creates the surface via the platform API and tracks the `surface_id` in the session's active surface set.
 This enables deterministic surface creation as part of the context graph design rather than relying on agent tool calls.

 ### Terminal State & Auto-Hangup